434 NW 19th Avenue | Portland, Oregon 97209 | 503.546.2928 | Updated for 2024

 DUII DIVERSION GUIDE | TREATMENT PROVIDERS | OFFICE LOCATION | REAL REVIEWS | DUII FLOWCHART

 "I've spent hundreds of hours over the past two decades working to make The Oregon DUII Guide the most comprehensive driving under the influence website in the nation.
-I represent accused DUII drivers in all Oregon courts in and around the Portland metropolitan area including Multnomah County, Washington County, Clackamas County, Columbia County, Yamhill County, Clatsop County, and Tillamook County.
+I represent accused DUII drivers in all Oregon courts in and around the Portland metropolitan area including Multnomah County, Washington County, Clackamas County, Columbia County, Yamhill County, Clatsop County, and Tillamook County including the municipal courts in Beaverton, Lake Oswego, Troutdale, West Linn, Gladstone, St. Helens and Scappoose.

 "You can learn more about my background as a highly rated Oregon DUI Lawyer and former prosecutor by visiting my website or calling my office.
-Should you hire me to represent you, I will be your attorneyI don't use low-level associates, paralegals, case managers, or legal assistants.
-I personally respond to your phone calls and emails; I meet with you; I appear with you in court.
+Should you hire me to represent you, I will be your attorneyI personally respond to your phone calls and emails; I meet with you; I appear with you in court.
 Call me today at 503.546.2928 for experienced and personalized DUII, reckless driving, and hit and run (FPDD) defense."

 David N Lesh, Oregon DUII Guide Author and Attorney at Law